cmusatyalab/sec19-scalable-edge-native-applications/README.md

 * LegoLatency: deprecated. not used.
 * Profile: deprecated. not used.

-## Hand labeled dataset
+## Notes

-Are contained in dutycycle.ipynb
+* Ground truth labels for duty cycle experiements are contained in dutycycle.ipynb